 Welcome to Oakland, the County seat for Garrett County, Maryland.
 With a population of nearly 2,000 persons, here you will find local and state government offices, major banking institutions and health care facilities, including Garrett County Memorial Hospital.
 There is a nice blend of retail businesses and services including antiques, high quality men and women’s clothing, locally owned full service pharmacies and even an old-fashioned soda fountain.
 There you can order a milk shake made the old fashioned way!

 Oakland, Maryland is also the home to a restored 1884 train station, the new Transportation Museum and the County’s Historical Society Museum.
 The Museum, which is open to limited hours, also offers many genealogical services.
-The Oakland B&O Museum is now open for special events and on Sundays from 10am-3pm.
+The Oakland B&O Museum is now open for special events.
 The Oakland B&O Museum Committee is still working to transform the Train Station into a B&O Museum.
 Donations are graciously accepted for the project.

 Oakland is proud of its walking/biking paths.
 You are invited to take a nice relaxing stroll or bike ride along four miles of beautiful scenic trails, that will take you by Washington Spring where it is said George Washington once drank the spring's water.
-Plans are in the works for extending this walking/biking path from the Glades Town Park to the historic Fort Alice site, where a historic reinactment is planned for April 25-28, 2013.
+We have extended this walking/biking path from the Glades Town Park to the historic Fort Alice site.

 If you enjoy looking for that valuable antique you should browse our four Antique stores all located within one block of each other.
 And the food is great.
 Each of our little restaurants have a reputation of keeping the customers happy, and coming back for more.